What is Accounting Estimates?

 - Whether the provision for bad debts is right?
 (You can see what that company did in the previous years and also how similar companies in the same industry respond to bad debts)

-- How many years of useful life has that company estimated for their fixed assets? (find out the past data points and how the company has used the same previously)
+- How many years of useful life has that company estimated for its fixed assets? (find out the past data points and how the company has used the same previously)

 Accounting Estimates Video

-This has been the guide to Accounting Estimates, examples of accounting estimates and list of accounting estimates.
+This article has been the guide to Accounting Estimates and its definition.
+Here we discuss the list of accounting estimates along with examples and explanations.
 You may also have a look at these below-recommended articles on accounting.